MaEduard/mastermind/README.md

 </p>

-A two-player version of the mastermind game implemented with websockets, Node.js, Express, Javascript, HTML, and CSS.
+A two-player version of the mastermind game implemented using a object-oriented design with websockets, Node.js, Express, Javascript, HTML, and CSS.

 This project was created for the course Web science & Database Technology (CSE1500).